muratk5n/thirdwave/en/README.md

 aliens..
-They like to play *Dances with Wolves* with "foreign cultures", so they try to create foreigners from Wakanda, "African Americans" in their own countries, not humans just like them who happens to be a visually different.
+They like to play *Dances with Wolves* with "foreign cultures", so they try to create foreigners from Wakanda, "African Americans" in their own countries, not humans just like them who happens to be visually different.
 They want cultural ghettos they can peek into and tell their friends about to prove how cool they are.

 ---